MicrosoftDocs/VBA-Docs/api/Excel.PlotArea.InsideWidth.md

 # PlotArea.InsideWidth property (Excel)

 Returns the inside width of the plot area, in points.
-Read-write  **Double**.
+Read/write  **Double**.

 ## Syntax